Sarah J. Malcolm

 Onur earned his B.S. degree in Computer Engineering from Bahcesehir University in Turkey in 2006 and Master of Technology degree from Kent State University in 2008.
 Following his Master’s Degree, Onur taught information technology and computer networking courses in the education industry throughout Northeast Ohio for more than two years.
 Currently Onur is pursuing his PhD in Instructional Technology Program at Kent State University.

 Onur Topuzlu has been a graduate assistant with the Office of Global Education since July 2012.
 At the international partnerships division, Onur assists with a variety of partnership agreements and contracts, designs and maintains databases, maintains the partnerships website and provides technology consultance and coordinates partnerships.
 Onur also designs marketing materials for the office.

-He is member of TASNO (Turkish American Society of Northeastern Ohio) and Kent State TACA (Turkish American Cultural Association).
+He is member of Association for the Advancement of Computing in Education(AACE), TASNO (Turkish American Society of Northeastern Ohio) and Kent State TACA (Turkish American Cultural Association).
 Onur enjoys travelling and learning about new cultures with his wife.
 He also loves watching soccer games and vintage science fiction movies.